Ninth Amendment to the United States Constitution: Judicial interpretation

 The Supreme Court held in Barron v.
 Baltimore (1833) that the Bill of Rights was enforceable by the federal courts only against the federal government, not against the states.
 Thus, the Ninth Amendment originally applied only to the federal government, which is a government of enumerated powers.

 Some jurists have asserted that the Ninth Amendment is relevant to the interpretation of the Fourteenth Amendment.
 Justice Arthur Goldberg (joined by Chief Justice Earl Warren and Justice William Brennan) expressed this view in a concurring opinion in the case of Griswold v.
 Connecticut (1965):

 In support of his interpretation of the Ninth, Goldberg quoted from Madison's speech in the House of Representatives as well as from Alexander Hamilton's Federalist Paper No. 84:

-But the two Justices who dissented in Griswold replied that Goldberg was mistaken to invoke the Ninth as authority.
+The two dissenting Justices in Griswold replied that Goldberg was mistaken to invoke the Ninth as authority.
 Hugo Black's dissent said:

 And Potter Stewart's dissent said:

-Since Griswold, some judges have tried to use the Ninth Amendment to justify judicially enforcing rights that are not enumerated.
+Since Griswold, some judges have attempted to use the Ninth Amendment to justify judicially enforcing other unenumerated rights.
 For example, the District Court that heard the case of Roe v.
-Wade ruled in favor of a "Ninth Amendment right to choose to have an abortion," although it stressed that the right was "not unqualified or unfettered."
+Wade ruled in favor of a "Ninth Amendment right to choose to have an abortion", although it stressed that the right was "not unqualified or unfettered".
 However, Justice William O. Douglas rejected that view; Douglas wrote that "The Ninth Amendment obviously does not create federally enforceable rights."
 See Doe v.
 Bolton (1973).
 Douglas joined the majority opinion of the U.S. Supreme Court in Roe, which stated that a federally enforceable right to privacy, "whether it be founded in the Fourteenth Amendment's concept of personal liberty and restrictions upon state action, as we feel it is, or, as the District Court determined, in the Ninth Amendment's reservation of rights to the people, is broad enough to encompass a woman's decision whether or not to terminate her pregnancy."

 The Sixth Circuit Court of Appeals stated in Gibson v.
 Matthews, 926 F.2d 532, 537 (6th Cir.
 1991) that the Ninth Amendment was intended to vitiate the maxim of expressio unius est exclusio alterius according to which the express mention of one thing excludes all others: